 When it comes to tourmalines, it’s all about the intensity of the color.
 Red and pink tourmalines, as well as Paraiba tourmalines, are the most popular choices for jewelry.
 Paraiba tourmalines usually have a custom cut, due to their color pattern and high value.
 Common cuts for tourmalines include pear, oval, and brilliant cuts.
 They can also be fashioned into long rectangles.
 Due to its diversity, tourmalines can be worn as rings, necklaces, pendants, brooches, earrings, and bracelets.

 Price and Value of Opal and Tourmaline

-There are many factors that can determine the price of these October birthstones.
-High-quality precious opals can sometimes be more expensive than emeralds, sapphires, rubies, and even diamonds.
+Many factors can determine the price of these October birthstones.
+High-quality precious opals are sometimes more expensive than emeralds, sapphires, rubies, and even diamonds.
 An opal’s quality depends on three chief aspects: color, pattern, and clarity.
 It goes without saying that opals that have the play-of-color phenomenon are more valuable than common ones.

 Tourmalines are more affordable than opals.
 For a standard tourmaline that has a generally good quality, one carat can cost from $50 to $750, depending on the color intensity and clarity.
 Rubellites, on the other hand, command a higher price, between $400 to $1,000 per carat.
 Paraiba tourmalines are the most valuable, and they can cost around $5,000 per carat.

-As with all colored gemstones, the more saturated its color, the more valuable the tourmaline is.
+As with all colored gemstones, the more saturated their color, the more valuable the tourmaline is.
 Another factor that contributes to the price of tourmalines is the size.
-Paraiba tourmalines rarely come in more than 2 carats, so naturally larger stones cost more.
+Paraiba tourmalines rarely come in more than 2 carats, so naturally, larger stones cost more.